guardianproject/cacheword/README.md

 =========

 CacheWord is an Android library project for passphrase caching and management.
-It enables app developers to securely handle and store secrets derived from the user's passphrase.
+It helps app developers securely generate, store, and access secrets derived from a user's passphrase.

 **CacheWord is still under development.
 DO NOT USE**